MarkSherstan/MPU-6050-9250-I2C-CompFilter/README.md

 **Ensure to hold the IMU device still until an object appears on the screen.
 This is the program performing a calibration for gyroscope offset.**

 ### STM32
 See full instructions and example code at [https://github.com/MarkSherstan/STM32-MPU6050-MPU9250-I2C-SPI](https://github.com/MarkSherstan/STM32-MPU6050-MPU9250-I2C-SPI).
+Support for:
+- I2C using CPP
+- I2C using C
+- SPI using CPP (MPU-9250 only)
+- SPI using C (MPU-9250 only)

 ### C++ Library
 A generic C++ library was written that can be used on a variety of hardware.
 Refer to the Arduino or Raspberry Pi example in the `CPP_library` directory to get an idea of how to use the library.